wcrumb97/agwwz5e-content/README.md

 ### This module is a collection of compendiums ONLY.
 World Scripts will not be included.
 The current list of compendiums and a description of each is provided below.

 ### INSTALLATION
-To install the module, download the agwwz-content-module.zip file.
+To install the module, download a zip of the repo's contents by clicking on the "Code" button in the upper right corner and select download zip.
 Unzip the file and place it in your Foundry module folder (C:\Users\USER\AppData\Local\FoundryVTT\Data\modules by default).
 Then boot the game world where you want to use this module and enable it.

 ### COMPENDIUMS
 #### CLASSES